Wealth inequality in Latin America

 Wealth inequality in Latin America and the Caribbean refers to economic discrepancies among people of the region.
-Wealth inequality remains a serious issue despite strong economic growth and improved social indicators observed over the past decade.
 A report release in 2013 by the UN Department of Economic and Social Affairs entitled Inequality Matters.
 Report of the World Social Situation, observed that: ‘Declines in the wage share have been attributed to the impact of labour-saving technological change and to a general weakening of labour market regulations and institutions.
 Such declines are likely to affect individuals in the middle and bottom of the income distribution disproportionately, since they rely mostly on labour income.’
 In addition, the report noted that ‘highly-unequal land distribution has created social and political tensions and is a source of economic inefficiency, as small landholders frequently lack access to credit and other resources to increase productivity, while big owners may not have had enough incentive to do so.

 According to the ECLAC, Latin America is the most unequal region in the world.
 Inequality is undermining the region's economic potential and the well-being of its population, since it increases poverty and reduces the impact of economic development on poverty reduction.
 Children in Latin America are often forced to seek work on the streets when their families can no longer afford to support them, leading to a substantial population of street children in Latin America.
 According to some estimates, there are 40 million street children in Latin America.
-Inequality in Latin America has deep historical roots in the Latin European racially based Casta system instituted in Latin America in colonial times that have been difficult to eradicate since the differences between initial endowments and opportunities among social groups have constrained the poorest's social mobility, thus making poverty to be transmitted from generation to generation, becoming a vicious cycle.
-High inequality is rooted in the deepest exclusionary institutions of the Casta system that have been perpetuated ever since colonial times and that have survived different political and economic regimes.
-Inequality has been reproduced and transmitted through generations because Latin American political systems allow a differentiated access on the influence that social groups have in the decision making process, and it responds in different ways to the least favored groups that have less political representation and capacity of pressure.
+Inequality in Latin America has deep historical roots in race and ethnicity made prevalent during colonial times.
+Inequality has been reproduced and transmitted through generations because Latin American political systems allow a differentiated access on the influence that social groups have in the decision-making process, and it responds in different ways to the least favored groups that have less political representation and capacity of pressure.
 Recent economic liberalisation also plays a role as not everyone is equally capable of taking advantage of its benefits.
 Differences in opportunities and endowments tend to be based on race, ethnicity, rurality and gender.
 Because inequality in gender and location are near universal, race and ethnicity play a larger, more integral role in the unequal discriminatory practices in Latin America.
-These differences have a strong impact on the distribution of income, capital and political standing.
+These variations significantly affect how money, power, and status are distributed.